irskep/sphinx-better-theme/docs/index.rst

    <http://practicaltypography.com/typography-in-ten-minutes.html>`_ Some
    projects make use of the full width to display tables, but many projects do just fine without them.
 4. Better customization.
-The default theme hard-codes several color values that would look terrible with different color settings.
+The default theme teases you by putting some color settings in the theme configuration, but a few key components like code blocks aren't customizable at all. ``sphinx-better-theme`` makes it easy to change settings with little overhead by letting you add your own CSS files without all the trouble of making a new theme.

 A future version of this theme will have semantic markup.
 The default theme is a sea of ``<div>`` tags.
 Even if the much-heralded machine-readable web